lisapng/Predicting-Energy-Usage/README.md

-# eSC Predicting Energy Project
+# eSC Forecasting Projected Energy Usage

 ## Project Description
 I have been hired by a fictional energy company (eSC). eSC provides electricity (power) to residential properties in South Carolina (and a small part of North Carolina). eSC is concerned about global warming, Mainly, the impact of global warming increasing the demand for their electricity.
 In short, they are worried that next summer will put too much demand on their electrical grid (ex. their ability to supply electricity to their customers when they want to cool their homes).
 Since they are focused on the summer, eSC is focused on July energy usage.
 July was selected, as eSC believes July is typically the highest energy usage month.